prthiaga/mcrouter-wiki/List-of-Route-Handles.md

 ###AllAsyncRoute
 Immediately sends the same request to all child route handles.
 Does not wait for response.
-Returns the default reply for each request right away as returned by [NullRoute](#nullroute).
+Returns the default reply for the request right away as returned by [NullRoute](#nullroute).

 Properties:
  * `children`: list of child route handles.